-39th Floor, One Island East, Taikoo Place 18 Westlands Road Quarry Bay, Hong Kong +852 2918 7888
+39th Floor, One Island East, Taikoo Place 18 Westlands Road Quarry Bay, Hong Kong +852 2918 7888 For Investment Professional use only.
+Not for inspection by, distribution or quotation to, the general public.
 A WORD ABOUT RISK

-$The \ value \ of \ your \ investment \ may \ go \ down \ as \ well \ as \ up, \ and \ investors \ may \ not \ get \ back \ the \ full \ amount \ they \ invested.$
+The value of your investment may go down as well as up, and investors may not get back the full amount they invested.